fschaefer/Stately.js/README.md

         }
     });

 If different states use the same event identifier (function name), the `events` are chained up and the machine handles calling the correct `action` for the current state (if the `event` is handled in the current state).
-If the event is not handled in the current state, it is ignored or throws an `Stately.InvalidEventError` when the appropriate option is set.
+If the event is not handled in the current state, it is ignored.

-### Options

-There are two options that can be passed into the optional `options` object:

-One is the `onTransition` callback, to attach a function that gets called when the machine transitioned into another state:

-    Stately.machine({ ... }, {
-        onTransition:  function (event, oldState, newState) {
-            ...
-        }
-    });

-`event` - The event that triggered the transition.
-`oldState` - The old state the machine is transitioned from.
-`newState` - The new state the machine is transitioned into.

-If no other settings are needed you can feed in the `callback` directly, instead of the `options` object:

-    Stately.machine({ ... },  function (event, oldState, newState) {
-        ...
-    });

-The other option is `invalidEventErrors`, which defaults to `false`.
-If set to `true` the machine throws a `Stately.InvalidEventError` exception, if an event is called that is not available in the current machine state:

-    Stately.machine({ ... }, {
-        invalidEventErrors: true
-    });

 ### Transitions